Nucleus .Net Core CMS

 Basic Setup

 1. Download the install set (zip format) from the downloads page.
-For a new install, you will need to download the Nucleus.[version].Install.zip file.
+For a new installation, you will need to download the Nucleus.[version].Install.zip file.

 2. Create an installation folder, and un-zip the install set to that folder.

-5. In Internet Information Services (IIS) manager, add a web site or application with the path set to your installation folder, and assign the application pool that you created.
+5. In Internet Information Services (IIS) manager, add a web site or application with the path set to your installation folder, and assign the application pool that you created in the previous step.
 Nucleus ships with a web.config which is pre-configured with settings to run Nucleus in IIS.

 6. Assign 'Full Control' permissions to your Nucleus data folder for the IIS AppPool\[AppPool Name] user.
 By default, your data folder is C:\ProgramData\Nucleus.
 You may need to create the folder in order to assign permissions to it.
 The Nucleus data folder is used for cached files, logs and the database file, if you are using Sqlite.
 You can use the command-line command: